 - Entire Agreement.
 The provisions set forth in the Agreement constitute an entire understanding between the Parties and supersede any communication or previous understanding with respect to its subject matter.
 No written or oral understanding – directly or indirectly related to this Agreement – exists that is not set forth in the Agreement.

+The University’s residential facilities are solely intended for occupancy by its registered students.
 University has discretion to require any first-year and second-year University student to live in Housing on a space-available basis.
 University extends any occupancy license to any University student as a privilege, and not a right.
 To be eligible for Housing a University student must:

 - Be enrolled in classes for the duration of time they are living on campus; and